pandio-com/pandioml/README.md

 If you have your own pipeline library or existing pipeline code, that may be used as well.

+#### Artifacts

+Reproducible pipelines are a critically important part of data science.

+PandioML provides a tool to store any artifact associated with a pipeline.

+3 artifacts are automatically stored for you:

+1. Dataset

+1. Pipeline

+1. Model

+If you'd like to store additional things, such as metrics, charts, hypertuning parameters, or anything else, it can be done by importing the artifact module like so:

+`from pandioml.core.artifacts import artifact`

+Then, call the `add` method of the `artifact` as follows:

+`dict = artifact.add('config_params', {'foo': 'bar'})`

+The first parameter is a unique name for it, the second is the item to be stored.
+If it can be pickled, it can be stored as an artifact.

+Bonus, the method will return the artifact, so that you can easily add items and define things in a single line.

+Additionally, a `save` method exists that can be manually called to store artifacts.
+The storage medium used to store these artifacts can also be extended.
+Currently, File and AWS S3 storage backends are supported.
+The default storage backend is File.

+This method is called automatically when the function stops running.
+You may call it yourself, but not too often as it is an expensive operation depending on the size of the artifacts.

 #### Schema Registry Support

 Type safety is critically important to any data science initiative.
 If you can't rely on a float being a float, that can have dangerous consequences.